chintal/tendril/doc/userdoc/userinstall.rst

             on as needed.
 If another solution is to be used instead, appropriate changes should be made to :func:`utils.libreoffice.XLFile._make_csv_files` and :func:`utils.libreoffice.XLFile._parse_sscout`.

-            i.
-Install dependencies:
+            1. Install dependencies:

                 .. code-block:: bash

                     sudo apt-get install python-uno python-pip3

-            ii.
-Install the ``sofficehelpers`` package from PyPi:
+            2. Install the ``sofficehelpers`` package from PyPi:

                 .. code-block:: bash

                     pip3 install sofficehelpers

  3. Install packages required specifically for your instance.
-Look up your instance-specific configuration to figure out what those are.
+Look up your instance-specific documentation and configurations to figure out what those are.